PeterVranken/ST4ForOctave/trunk/readMe.md

 parse tree as a single "attribute" -- the rendered data object in the terminology of StringTemplate -- to the template engine for code generation.

+# Current revision #

+The current revision of the downloadable files is SVN r13.
+Please refer to the SVN log for latest changes.

 # How to run the StringTemplate V4 engine from GNU Octave? #